2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2010 Dime Value

-Start by examining some critical factors: locate the mint mark (P, D, or S) above the date, assess the coin’s overall condition for wear and luster, and check for special characteristics like Full Bands on the torch or proof varieity or satin finishes.
+Start by examining three critical factors: locate the mint mark (P, D, or S) above the date on the obverse, assess the coin’s luster and surface for signs of wear, and check the reverse torch area for potential Full Bands (FB) strike quality or any special finish.
 Standard circulated pieces typically hold face value, while pristine uncirculated examples or special strikes command premiums.

 2010 Dime Value Guides